consfyi/data/README.md

 ### Output

-The following files are generated at `https://data.cons.fyi`:
+The following files are materialized at `https://data.cons.fyi`:
 - [/active.json](/active.json): A JSON file containing all current or upcoming events.
 - [/calendar.ics](/calendar.ics): All the active events in an ICS calendar.
 - [/cons/](/cons/): JSON files of every `Con` record.